wp-plugins/simple-razoo-donations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.1.2 =
+Upgrade to avoid possible issues with other plugins that load javascript in the admin side of WordPress.

 = 0.1.1 =
 This version fixes bug where "Settings" link on plugins page didn't point correctly.